-Principles of Tutoring and Demonstrating (PTD) is a course designed for those that tutor or demonstrate at the Australian National University.
-It is ideal for those wanting a broad introduction to university teaching in the context of tutoring and demonstrating.
-The key aim of the course is help tutors and demonstrators to be both effective and reflective in their role as tutors or demonstrator at the Australian National University.
-The course comprises of TEN modules.
-The course runs as either an intensive two-week course prior to the beginning of the semester or over a period of 5-8 weeks during each semester.
+Principles of Tutoring and Demonstrating (PTD) is a course designed for those that tutor or demonstrate at the Australian National University, and is ideal for those wanting a broad introduction to university teaching in the context of tutoring and demonstrating.
+The key aim of the course is help tutors and demonstrators to be both effective and reflective in their role as tutors or demonstrator at ANU.
+The course comprises of TEN modules, and runs either as an intensive two-week course prior to the beginning of the semester or over a period of 5-8 weeks during each semester.

 Priority will be given to students who are employed as tutors and demonstrators during semester; and those who have undertaken local College tutor programs and wish to also acquire the University PTD certificate and undertake the ANU Educational Fellowship Scheme.